GhostWriters/DockSTARTer/docs/apps/wizarr.md

 ## Install/Setup

 This application does not have any specific setup instructions documented.
 If you need assistance setting up this application please visit the [official documentation](https://docs.wizarr.dev/getting-started/installation) or our [support page](https://dockstarter.com/basics/support/).

+## Reverse Proxy

+To set up in a reverse proxy (SWAG/Traefik/NPM/etc.) see the instructions listed [in the documentation.](https://docs.wizarr.dev/getting-started/reverse-proxy) Wizarr is only designed to work as a subdomain application, not as a subfolder.